Yoga and Spider Veins

 While yoga can offer many health benefits to people of all ages, there are some risks with this unique form of exercise.
 Yoga is a combination of stretching poses, breathing exercises, and meditation.
 It can be an excellent way to build muscle, improve posture, and work on one’s peace of mind.
 However, yoga can put excessive stress on some parts of the body which can result in spider veins.

 Inverted poses can often cause an asymmetric increase in blood pressure.
-This can result in broken blood vessels and spider veins in Delray Beach.
+This can result in broken blood vessels and spider veins.

 There are several simple ways to minimize the risk of spider veins when doing yoga poses.
 Never take a pose that is beyond one’s experience level.
 In addition, avoid any poses that put excessive stress or strain on the legs.
 This can include plow pose, warrior poses, and frog poses.
 It’s important to practice yoga under the guidance of an experienced teacher.
 A yoga teacher can help a student prevent injuries, incorporate effective routines, and provide guidance.